crowdbotics/react-native-expo-scaffold/README.md

 ## Crowdbotics

-You can use this scaffold and build your own app using the [Crowdbotics Application Builder](https://app.crowdbotics.com/).
+You can use this scaffold to build your own app using the [Crowdbotics Application Builder](https://app.crowdbotics.com/), or with the `cookiecutter` command-line tool.

 Built by [Crowdbotics](https://www.crowdbotics.com/).